WasatchPhotonics/Wasatch.PY/README_PYPI.md

 # Uploading with FLIT

-We use flit to upload our package.
-You shouldn't need to run `flit init` since that has already setup the .toml and other initialization files are included.
+We use flit to upload our package to PyPi repositories.

-To make uploading easier, an example .pypirc has been included.
-This needs to be moved to your $HOME or ~ directory in order to allow you to use it.

 ## Initial FLIT configuration